SnehaDighe/javascript-codewars/README.md

 the remainder of the second pair is 1;

 the biggest remainder found is 6, and since 6 is an even number --> the string is returned in minuscule.

+## 32 - Equal Sides of An Array (6 kyu)
+You are going to be given an array of integers.
+Your job is to take that array and find an index N where the sum of the integers to the left of N is equal to the sum of the integers to the right of N. If there is no index that would make this happen, return `-1`.

+For example:

+Let's say you are given the array `{1,2,3,4,3,2,1}`:
+Your function will return the index `3`, because at the 3rd position of the array, the sum of left side of the index `({1,2,3})` and the sum of the right side of the index `({3,2,1})` both equal `6`.

+Let's look at another one.
+You are given the array `{1,100,50,-51,1,1}`:
+Your function will return the index `1`, because at the 1st position of the array, the sum of left side of the index `({1})` and the sum of the right side of the index `({50,-51,1,1})` both equal `1`.

+Last one:
+You are given the array `{20,10,-80,10,10,15,35}`
+At index 0 the left side is `{}`
+The right side is `{10,-80,10,10,15,35}`
+They both are equal to `0` when added.
+(Empty arrays are equal to 0 in this problem)
+Index 0 is the place where the left side and right side are equal.

+Note: Please remember that in most programming/scripting languages the index of an array starts at 0.

+Input:
+An integer array of length `0 < arr < 1000`.
+The numbers in the array can be any integer positive or negative.

+Output:
+The lowest index `N` where the side to the left of `N` is equal to the side to the right of `N`.
+If you do not find an index that fits these rules, then you will return `-1`.

+Note:
+If you are given an array with multiple answers, return the lowest correct index.
+An empty array should be treated like a `0` in this problem.